tylertitsworth/5th-age-srd/Classes/Necromancer.md

 Like animal companion feats, skeletal minion feats don't build on each other.
 You don't have to take them in a particular order, as long as you qualify for the tier.

-##### Adventurer Feats
+##### Adventurer Feat

-- Your skeletal minion now adds the escalation die to its attack rolls.
+Your skeletal minion now adds the escalation die to its attack rolls.

+##### Adventurer Feat

-- When an enemy attempts to disengage from the skeletal minion, it takes a penalty to the check equal to the escalation die.
+When an enemy attempts to disengage from the skeletal minion, it takes a penalty to the check equal to the escalation die.

+##### Adventurer Feat

-- As a quick action, you can set your skeletal minion ablaze, or extinguish the blaze.
+As a quick action, you can set your skeletal minion ablaze, or extinguish the blaze.
 While it's flaming, your skeleton minion's damage dice increase by one size, and it deals fire damage with its melee attacks, but it takes damage equal to your level each time its natural attack roll is odd.

-##### Champion Feats
+##### Champion Feat

-- Add a damage die of the same size to your skeletal minion's damage rolls (for example, 3d6 becomes 4d6).
+Add a damage die of the same size to your skeletal minion's damage rolls (for example, 3d6 becomes 4d6).

+##### Champion Feat

-- Add double your Charisma modifier to your skeletal minion's hit points.
+Add double your Charisma modifier to your skeletal minion's hit points.
 At epic tier, add triple it.

+##### Champion Feat

-- Add a damage die of the same size to your skeletal minion's damage rolls (for example, 4d6 becomes 5d6, and this is cumulative with the champion feat).
+Add a damage die of the same size to your skeletal minion's damage rolls (for example, 4d6 becomes 5d6, and this is cumulative with the champion feat).

-##### Epic Feats
+##### Epic Feat

-- Your skeletal minion gains a +2 bonus to all defenses.
+Your skeletal minion gains a +2 bonus to all defenses.

 ---